 SIX: You can’t adjust the thermostat to where you’re comfortable

 Under normal circumstances, you should be able to set your thermostat to a steady temperature during the day, with an adjustment at night, and have the comfort you need.
-If you find that you’re continually making adjustments to the thermostat because temperatures are fluctuating too much, you either have a thermostat or a furnace that isn’t working right—and you’ll need professionals for both.
+If you find that you’re continually making adjustments because the temperature keeps fluctuating, the issue could be with your thermostat or the furnace itself.
+In some cases, a faulty sensor could be to blame and may trick the system into shutting down too early.

 Call Crown Group Ohio 24 hours a day, 7 days a week for heating service.